 For the past few decades, The HSUS has conducted its campaigns promoting alternatives and the reduction of animal use in a way that avoids harassment of individual scientists.
-The organization has declined to participate in campaigns focused against individuals and feels strongly that violence, illegal action, or the harassment and intimidation of animal researchers or any other category of people who use animals is unacceptable and cannot be condoned as society debates and moves away from the use of animals in research.
+The organization has declined to participate in campaigns focused against individuals and feels strongly that violence, illegal action or the harassment and intimidation of animal researchers or any other category of people who use animals are unacceptable and cannot be condoned as society debates and moves away from the use of animals in research.

 Get involved in our issues